CUTheory/auralskills1/source/assessment/index.markdown

 ## Rhythmic prepared performance

 Passing this category requires demonstrating an ability to perform (with preparation) rhythmic excerpts containing rhythmic values down to the subdivision (no syncopation) in simple or compound meter.
 This will be demonstrated with a video portfolio of exercises from the Kazez book chosen by the instructor.
+This portfolio should include three excercises from Chapter 3 (chosen by the student from nos.
+70, 73, 76, 83, and 88) and three exercises from Chapter 4 (chosen by the student from nos.
+107,m 109, 111, 113, and 115).

 ## Rhythmic sight-singing